root-project/web/for_developers/release_checklist/index.md

         * Go to this version's [GitHub project](https://github.com/root-project/root/projects/) (e.g. [Fixed in 6.32/08](https://github.com/root-project/root/projects/10) when releasing 6.32/08).
 On the right column header, click "<" until the column header reads "Menu" with a hamburger menu next to it.
 Below, to the right, you see "...".
 Click, select "Copy", and enter the name of the *next* production or patch release.
 Don't forget to remove the leading "[COPY]"!
 Owner is `root-project/root`.
         * In "..." next to the currently to-be-released version's [GitHub project](https://github.com/root-project/root/projects/), hit "Close project".
 (No more bugs will be fixed in it: we are releasing it!)
       - Commit your new release notes: `git commit README/ReleaseNotes/v632/index.md`
-  1. Update version number
+  1. Update the version number
+      - Since 6.30: edit `core/foundation/inc/ROOT/RVersion.hxx`.
+      - Before 6.30:
         - Edit `build/version_number`.
 For release candidates, leave the version number at the development release number corresponding to the `-rc1` candidate.
         - Run from the build directory `$ cmake . && make && make version`
   1. Tag main ROOT repository
         - `git tag -a v6-32-02`
   1. Git pull and git tag ROOTTEST repository
   1. Make source tar file and copy to ftp area on root.cern
       - Run from the build directory `$ make distsrc` _[not on a MacOS machine](https://superuser.com/questions/318809/linux-os-x-tar-incompatibility-tarballs-created-on-os-x-give-errors-when-unt){:target="_blank"}_